 The theme of this workshop is the interplay between problem structure and computational complexity, combining the strength of the statistical and algorithmic mindsets.
-The focus will be on understanding how algorithms can exploit problem structure, and on understanding which tools in our algorithmic toolkit are suited for different structured inference tasks.
+The focus will be on understanding how algorithms can exploit problem structure and on understanding which tools in our algorithmic tool kit are suited for different structured inference tasks.

-Further details about this workshop will be posted in due course.
-Enquiries may be sent to the organizers workshop-si2 [at] lists.simons.berkeley.edu (at this address).
+Inquiries may be sent to the organizers workshop-si2 [at] lists.simons.berkeley.edu (at this address).

 Registration is required to attend this workshop.
 Space may be limited, and you are advised to register early.
 To submit your name for consideration, please register and await confirmation of your acceptance before booking your travel.